CreativeAcer/LeakLens/README.md

    - Or enter domain credentials for authenticated scans
 3. Click **Discover Shares** to enumerate all visible shares on a server
 4. Set the max file size to scan (default: 10 MB)
+5. Set the number of **Worker Threads** (1–32, default 8) to control scan parallelism
+6. Enable **Resume** to continue a previously interrupted scan from its checkpoint
-5. Click **Start Scan**
+7. Click **Start Scan**
-6. Findings stream in as they are found — click any row to see the **matched line**, file metadata, and remediation advice
+8. Findings stream in as they are found — click any row to see the **matched line**, file metadata, and remediation advice
-7. Open the **Reports** tab at any time to reload a previous scan
+9. Open the **Reports** tab at any time to reload a previous scan

 ---